tdownie0/music-theor-ease/topics/Fundamentals/ch1.md

 const example: number = 0;
 ```

-In the TypeScript case, number actually takes on each of these cases, so you do no have to worry as much
+In the TypeScript case, `number` actually takes on each of these cases, so you do no have to worry as much
 about the details.
 This has been a common theme in many languages.
 You see ultimately the expression
-ends with "= 0;" which is the same as C. Now remember the other two examples:
+ends with `= 0;` which is the same as C. Now remember the other two examples:

 ```js
 const example = 0;